THE ROYAL COLLEGE OF RADIOLOGISTS

-7.8 Upon termination of a contract made under these Terms, online access to the Service by you (as an Individual User) or, if applicable, by all Authorised Users in your organisation shall terminate.
+- 7.8 Upon termination of a contract made under these Terms, online access to the Full Version of the Service by you (as an Individual User) or, if applicable, by all Authorised Users in your organisation shall terminate.

 8 AVAILABILITY OF THE SERVICE

-8.3.4 to withdraw access to the Site and/or Service at our sole discretion prior to the Version End Date (or such extended date in accordance with paragraph 8.1), if the provision of the Service is no longer commercially viable from our perspective, if the Guidelines become out of date or for clinical or legal reasons.
+- 8.3.4 to withdraw access to the Site and/or Service at our sole discretion if the provision of the Service is no longer commercially viable from our perspective, if the Guidelines become out of date or for clinical or legal reasons.
 If we withdraw access in accordance with this clause 8.3.4, we will refund to you the fee that you have paid for the Service pro-rated to take into account the unexpired period of the term of your subscription.

 9 THIRD PARTY SOFTWARE